 Also, you should be aware of your stomach movement, does it rise when you inhale and sink when you exhale, as it should?

-Breathing effectively when running essentially means that you use your diaphragm, regularly expand your lungs and thereby constantly improve your body’s ability to utilize oxygen.
-But it requires practice to be able to control your breathing while running and attention to different factors.
+Breathing effectively when running essentially means that you use your diaphragm, to regularly expand your lungs and thereby constantly improve your body’s ability to utilize oxygen.
+But it requires practice to be able to control your breathing while running and keep attention to a variety of factors.

 Deep belly vs. chest breathing

-Breathing with your deep belly vs. your chest is the main focal point when focusing on the control of your breath.
+Breathing with your deep belly vs. your chest is the main focal point when exercising the control of your breath.

-Shallow, chest breathing seriously compromises your health.
-The human body needs sufficient amounts of oxygenated blood to function properly, and both our physical and our mental well being depend on it.
-So a deep belly breathing is just as important when you relax as when you run.
+Shallow chest breathing seriously compromises your health.
+The human body needs sufficient amounts of oxygenated blood to function properly, and both our physical and mental wellbeing depend on it.
+So deep belly breathing is just as important when you relax as when you run.

 Deep belly breathing means that you are increasing your maximal oxygen uptake, VO2 max, and use the entire capacity of your lungs.
 When only breathing with your chest, you will be far away from using your full running potential, as you do not take advantage of the actual strength and capacity of your lungs.

-When your breath with your chest, your body will be in a sort of fight mode, which means that you relatively fast will reach your anaerobic threshold.
+When your breath with your chest, your body will be in a sort of fight mode, which means that you will reach your anaerobic threshold relatively fast.
 This is the point where you cannot breathe deeply or fast enough to fulfill your body’s demand for oxygen.
-When training how to breathe when running, you train postponing the moment where you reach the anaerobic threshold, increasing your ventilatory threshold.
+By training your breathing while running, you will be postponing the moment where you reach the anaerobic threshold, increasing your ventilatory threshold.
 That means that you can run a longer time or at a higher pace before you reach your VO2 max.